EnochPoon/Python-Course/01_intro/README.md

 _____
 ```

-Warning: if you want to assign a value to a variable, the variable name itself must be to the left of the equal sign.
-Therefore, the following expression is invalid:
+**Warning**: if you want to assign a value to a variable, the variable name itself must be to the left of the equal sign.
+Therefore, the following expression is syntactically incorrect:
 ```python
 >>> a + 3 = b
 ```